Kamianets-Podilskyi: World War II

 Following the Soviet invasion of Poland at the start of World War II, the administrative center of the oblast was moved from the city of Kamianets-Podilskyi to the city of Khmelnytskyi.

 Kamianets-Podilskyi was occupied by the German troops on 11 July 1941 in the course of Operation Barbarossa.
 German, Ukrainian, and Hungarian police massacred 23,000 Jews 27–28 August 1941.
+The Germans operated a Nazi prison and a forced labour camp in the city.

 On 26 March 1944, the town was re-occupied by the Red Army after German occupation in the battle of the Kamenets-Podolsky pocket.
 After the capture of the city by the Soviet army, the population's disloyalty to the Soviet government was manifested not by a desire to continue the fight against the Nazis, but people were tired of the difficult periods of the German-Soviet war.
 But the Red Army launched active mobilization measures from the very first days of entering the city.
 Such measures significantly reduced the quality of the selection of conscripts, and also negatively affected the level of their training.
 The pernicious practice of their immediate use in hostilities began from the first days of mobilization, therefore a significant number of mobilized residents of Kamianets and local villages died in the subsequent phases of the Dnieper–Carpathian offensive in the territory of neighboring regions.
 Sending poorly trained, and most often poorly dressed and armed people into battle was more reminiscent of a cruel act of revenge for the disloyalty to the Stalinist government shown in 1941, for such units a conventional name appeared - «Chornopidzhachnyky».
 Thereafter Kamianets remained in Soviet Ukraine until the Dissolution of the Soviet Union.